arvinax/justimnax/README.md

-- I’m learning advanced concepts of the core of javascript frameworks
+- I’m learning advanced concepts of the javascript frameworks core